pallets-eco/flask-security/docs/features.rst

     there are some endpoints that require session information (e.g. a session cookie).
     Please read :ref:`freshness_topic` and :ref:`csrf_topic`

-.. _two-factor:

 Two-factor Authentication
 ----------------------------------------
+If :ref:`configured<configuration:Two-Factor>`,

-Two-factor authentication is enabled by generating time-based one time passwords (Tokens).
+the two-factor authentication feature generates time-based one time passwords (Tokens).
 The tokens are generated using the users `totp secret`_, which is unique per user, and is generated both on first login, and when changing the two-factor method (doing this causes the previous totp secret to become invalid).
 The token